Recent Developments in International and Municipal Law. 10 Law Library Journal (1917)

 conduct of war, law of nations, international law

 Borchard, Edwin, "Recent Developments in International and Municipal Law" (1917).
 Faculty Scholarship Series.
-Paper 4433.
+4433.